subhojit777/imag/doc/src/09020-changelog.md

     * `libimagcontact` takes the hash from the vcard object (UID) now.
     * `imag-contact` got a `find` command, which matches in fullname, email and address and either shows or lists the found contacts
+    * `imag-contact list` and `imag-contact find` is now able to print the output as JSON.
 * Minor changes
     * A license-checker was included into the CI setup, which checks whether all ".rs"-files have the license header at the top of the file